 fluorapatite – A crystal structure in tooth mineral (Ca10 (PO4)6 F2) resulting from the replacement of hydroxyl ions (OH-) in the hydroxyapatite structure with fluoride ions (F-).
 Fluorapatite (also commonly referred to as fluoroapatite, fluorhydroxyapatite or fluorohydroxyapatite) is stronger and more acid resistant than hydroxyapatite.

 hydroxyapatite – Crystals of calcium phosphate - Ca10 (PO4)6 OH2 - that form the mineral structure of teeth and bone.
-Enamel comprises approximately 98% hydroxyapatite.
+Enamel comprises approximately 98% hydroxyapatite (by weight).
 Much of the hydroxyapatite in enamel, however, is a calcium-deficient carbonated hydroxyapatite, the crystals of which are readily dissolved by acids.
 The addition of fluoride creates fluorapatite, which is less soluble and more acid-resistant.

 parasympathetic nerves – The part of the nervous system that controls and regulates various organs and glands unconsciously, such as the secretion of salivary and lachrymal fluids.

-remineralization – The chemical process by which minerals (mainly Calcium) are replaced into the substance of the dental hard tissues - enamel, dentin and cementum.
-The process requires an ideal environment that includes supersaturation with Calcium and phosphate ions, the presence of fluoride, and adequate buffering.
+remineralization – The chemical process by which minerals (mainly calcium) are replaced into the substance of the dental hard tissues - enamel, dentin and cementum.
+The process requires an ideal environment that includes supersaturation with calcium and phosphate ions, and adequate buffering.
+In the presence of fluoride, remineralization is enhanced.